Ablative armor: Warhammer 40000

 In the tabletop RPG Inquisitor, ablative armor may be layered on top of other armor.
 If the ablative armor is struck, it is destroyed (after the damage caused by the attack is reduced accordingly).
 Ablative armor may have additional properties such as added resistance to heat- or laser-based weaponry; if special ablative armor is destroyed, it loses those additional properties.
 Unlike other types of armor in-game, ablative armor is quite cheap to purchase (since it is so easily destroyed).

 In the tabletop wargame some armored vehicles, like the Astra Militarum's Sentinel walker, have ablative plating to help reduce damage to the pilot and survive the high power weaponry often faced in the game's setting.

 Battle Pirates

 In Battle Pirates, ablative armor is used to increase resistance to explosive damage on a ship.

 Traveller

-In the table top role playing game Traveller, ablative armor (referred to as Ablat) is an equipment option for characters to protect them from laser fire or other engergy weapons.
+In the table top role playing game Traveller, ablative armor (referred to as Ablat) is an equipment option for characters to protect them from laser fire or other energy weapons.
 In the second edition of Traveller published by Game Designers's Workshop in 1981, Ablat is described as an "Ablative (vaporizing anti-laser) jacket" available for 75 credits on Tech Level 9+ worlds.
 The 2016 Mongoose Traveller Central Supply Catalog also includes Ablat with the same cost and technology requirement.